 16. If I am a registered parishioner at another Church, can my child be baptized at Old St. Mary’s.

-If you are a registered parishioner at another Church, we would need an official letter granting permission for your child to be baptized outside of your own parish.
+If you are a registered parishioner at another Church, we will need an official letter granting permission for your child to be baptized outside of your own parish.

 17. How early do I need to arrive on the day of the Baptism?

-If the Baptism is taking place at the 5 PM Saturday Mass, we request that parents, the child and Godparents arrive at least 20 minutes before the start of Mass.
+We request that parents, the child and Godparents arrive at least 20 minutes before the time the Baptism is to take place.
 In considering your travel time, please allow for traffic congestion because of football games in the fall, summer activities, and weather conditions.
 Someone will greet you and take you through any protocols that must be followed during the pandemic.